CleanCut/green/README.md

 Basic Usage
 -----------

-To use Green to run existing Python unit tests, just run `greenX.Y` in the home directory of your project (Substitute your version of Python in for `X.Y`.
-For
-example: `green2.7` for Python 2.7, `green3.4` for Python 3.4, etc.).
+The simplest way is to just run `green` directory of your project.
+(For convenience, you can also use `greenX` or `greenX.Y`, where `X` and `Y` are the major and minor version number of your Python installation.)

 By default, Green mimics the verbosity levels of vanilla unittest or nose, meaning that output is mostly just dots.
 For Green we recommend adding more